Fractal Zeta Functions and Complex Dimensions of Ahlfors Metric Measure Spaces: Examples

 and we see that at any given point on our line segment, the horizontal cross-section is a circle.
 Thus $A_r$ will be a standard cylinder with the hemispheres of the Heisenberg unit ball as the caps.

 Again using the tube zeta function, we see that

 which has simple poles at $s=2$ and $s=0$, from which we conclude that our set of complex dimensions is $\mathscr{P_A}=\{0,2\}.$

 The pole at $s=0$ can be interpreted as the dimension of the endpoints of the line segment.
-Interestingly, this tells us that a line segment along the t-axis effectively is of dimension 2.
+Interestingly, this tells us that a line segment along the t-axis in the Heisenberg group $\He=\He^1$ effectively is of dimension 2.

 \end{example}